rahman-habib/paktoken-erc20-hardhat/README.md

 - approve - verifies whether a smart contract is allowed to allocate a certain amount of tokens to a user, considering the total supply
 - allowance - checks if a user has enough balance to send a tokens to another user

+ERC-20 tokens are fungible (can be interchanged) because they have the same value and properties.
 ### How to Create an ERC-20 Token